LefanTan/portfoliov2-client/README.md

 So I gave my best to design it, with wireframes and figma as prototyping and all.
 And the end result I think its.... interesting, so definitely check it out!

+PS: You can click on the TV's buttons

 ## Things I wanted to achieve

-1. Clean html/css code? (let me know if it is lol)
+1. Clean html/css code? (let me know if it isn't)
 2. Integrates an [API](https://github.com/LefanTan/portfoliov2-server) that I made to query my portfolio data
 3. Responsiveness
 4. Accessbility

 ## Key take aways

+1. For CSS, I tried using less classNames and used mainly selectors instead, turns out this isn't very sustainable as CSS will be messed up when you make changes to your HTML etc.
+2. I learned some interesting loading screen technique.
+   - Have a Loading div sibling to #root that you can toggle whenever you need to display loading screen
+   - use window.onload + document.fonts.ready callback